Thank you for your interest in joining CUBaC! If you have the talent and motivation to be in the team, then we want to see you play!

 For more information about college badminton, please visit this link.

 We also recommend you take the time to read through our FAQs below.

 How will COVID-19 affect the club's activities?

-We have recently been given permission by the University Sports Service to return to play under the latest Badminton England and government guidance.
-This allows full-format badminton (singles and doubles) with some restrictions in place regarding mixing within a training group.
-Therefore our training can take place more-or-less as usual, however our league competitions (BUCS and South Cambs League) remain suspended until at least January.
-Under current government guidelines, our social calendar will have to be adapted quite considerably.
+We have been given permission by the University Sports Service to return to play under the latest Badminton England and government guidance.
+This allows full-format badminton (singles and doubles) with no restrictions in place regarding mixing within a training group.
+Therefore our training can take place as usual, and we expect league competitions (BUCS and South Cambs League) to run as normal this year.
+We also look forward to a return to our full social calendar.

 Our COVID-19 risk assessment and safety policy are on our documentation page.